CameronBeneteau/CameronBeneteau/README.md

 # Hi, I'm Cameron 👋

-I'm in my final year of a double degree in Mechatronics Engineering and Business at [McMaster University](https://www.mcmaster.ca/).
+I'm in my final year of a double degree in Mechatronics Engineering & Business at [McMaster University](https://www.mcmaster.ca/).

 ### 💡 Currently